All Episodes

 This is like, oh, and we're going to impeach them again and again and again.

-Well, you might lose in 321 days, because I think they just gave the biggest campaign contribution possible to the re-election of Donald J. Trump.
+Well, you might lose in 321 days because I think they just gave the biggest campaign contribution possible to the reelection of Donald J. Trump.

-So it's, you know, it's it's going to go over to the Senate and die, and then you get to decide.
+So it's, you know, it's going to go over to the Senate and die, and then you get to decide.

-Steve Scalisa's with us.
+Steve Scalise is with us.

-He just tweeted out before I called out Democrats for breaking House rules to deny Republicans our right to hold our own hearing with the witnesses they blocked.
+He just tweeted out before, I called out Democrats for breaking house rules to deny Republicans our right to hold our own hearing with the witnesses they blocked.

 They like to claim they'll schedule the minority hearing after the impeachment vote.